rbcan/MARsym_paper/README.md

 - LowCovGenes_noHypo_$sample - *list with low-coverage genes, excluding hypothetical proteins*
 - $ref.plots.pdf - * plots with coverage distribution of genes*

+# 03. Produce figures and analyses from source data: all *.Rmd* scripts

+With the manuscript we submitted excel files of source data for Figures 2, 3, 4; Extended Data 5, 6, 7; and the PERMANOVA analysis of pi values.
+Every excel sheet needs to be extracted into a separate file and the term "PATH" in the *.Rmd* scripts needs to be replaced with the location of files. (for accessing the excel files please wait for publication of the manuscript)

 --

 If you find these workflows useful and use some of them in your study, please cite the following manuscript and the studies that developed the bioinformatic tools within the workflow: